minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 causality when there is a positive association between donations and roll-call votes is one of the most challenging issues in the literature on campaign finance.
 The idea that money may be exchanged for votes is contested by two competing causal theories.
-Firstly, donors often provide to organisations and individuals that are inclined to support their policy ideas @burris2001two.
+Firstly, donors often provide to organizations and individuals that are inclined to support their policy ideas @burris2001two.
 Secondly, it is possible that donations function more as rewards or punishments for previous roll-call votes than as catalysts for more voting @stratmann-1991.